 - (b) The options granted to the controlling shareholder, Aaron Chan, are as described in paragraph (a) above.
-There were no options granted to associates of the controlling shareholder during the financial year. - (c) During the financial year, no employee has received 5% or more of the total number of options available under the [name of option scheme] Share Option Scheme. - (d) No options have been granted to directors and employees of the holding company and its subsidiary corporations. - (e) No options were granted at a discount to market price during the financial year.
+There were no options granted to associates of the controlling shareholder during the financial year. - (c) During the financial year, no employee has received 5% or more of the total number of options available under the [name of option scheme] Share Option Scheme.

-CA 12th Schedule: 2(a) CA 12th Schedule: 2(b) CA 12th Schedule: 2(c)
+CA 12th Schedule: 2(a) CA 12th Schedule: 2(b)